 The ALS Association is dedicated to discovering treatments and a cure for ALS, and to empowering people affected by ALS to live their lives to the fullest.
 The ALS Association Western Pennsylvania Chapter works to improve the quality of life for those living with ALS through direct care and support, state and national advocacy and global research.
-To cast your vote, use the social media buttons to share this story, or leave a comment below.
 If the nonprofit reaches 500 votes, the $5,000 donation they’ve already earned doubles to $10,000!

 Providing support and hope